Dizzienoo/MongooseSchemaValidator/readme.md

 		* Use this option to disable any local options set at the schema level.
 This will not disable the mongoose options or the custom Error messages provided, only the MSV_Options
 		*/
 	disableLocalOptions?: boolean;
+	/**
+		* If the validator finds errors do we want it to throw an error.
+Only works on the validator, the schema creation will throw regardless.
+		*/
 	doNotThrow?: boolean;
 }